Philly's Top Criminal and Landlord-Tenant Lawyer

 Mark D. Copoulos

 Mark Copoulos is active in the community.
-He is the treasurer of the Philadelphia Criminal Law American Inn of Court.
-He has provided Pro Bono legal service to the Philadelphia Volunteer Indigent Program (“VIP”), as well as the Philadelphia Support Center for Child Advocates.
+He is a former treasurer of the Philadelphia Criminal Law American Inn of Court.
+Mr. Copoulos has provided Pro Bono legal service to the Philadelphia Volunteer Indigent Program (“VIP”), as well as the Philadelphia Support Center for Child Advocates.

 What Does Winning Mean To You?